Svehla/graphql-cursor-sql-helper/README.md

   name: 'User',
   nodeType: UserType,
   // adding connectionFields to type
-  // is necessary for quering totalCount in graphQl
+  // is necessary for querying totalCount in graphQl
   connectionFields: {
     totalCount: { type: new GraphQLNonNull(GraphQLInt) }
   }